dlanza1/ExDeMon/doc/users-manual.md

 If a variable expires and the variable is used for the computation, no metrics will be produced.
 For aggregations, individual values are removed from the aggregation if they are not updated after such period.
 In the case all the values for a given aggregated variable expire, count is 0.

 A variable could be the result of an aggregation of values.
 Values from all metrics that pass the specified filter (and after grouping) will be aggregated.
+Note that in order to differentiate between metric, any attribute not specified in "groupby" will be used.
 This can be configured using the "aggregate" parameter, where you configure the operation to perform the aggregation.
 Available operations are: sum, avg, weighted_avg (influence proportional with elapsed time), count, max, min or diff (with previos value).
 The maximum number of different metrics that can be aggregated is 100, if more, results might be inconsistent.